 Step 4- Stamp

-Keep on fabric where you need the design and start stamping
+Keep on the fabric where you need the design and start stamping

-Use even pressure on the stamp once it is kept on the fabric; all the surface of the potato stamp should touch the fabric surface.
+Use even pressure on the stamp once it is kept on the fabric; all the surfaces of the potato stamp should touch the fabric surface.

-You can add layers to the painting with more stamps ; I have added leaf and then an extra petal to the rose.
+You can add layers to the painting with more stamps; I have added a leaf and then an extra petal to the rose.

 How to make Simple Potato printing designs

-It can work greatly as a border design if the motif is applied continuously
+It can work great as a border design if the motif is applied continuously.

 A triangle motif can be used to make a single row of border design